larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    ``PCM_FORMAT_U24_3BE``     Unsigned 24 bit samples for each channel (Big Endian byte order in 3 bytes)
    =========================  ===============

    * *periodsize* - the period size in frames.
-Each write should consist of *periodsize* frames.
-The default value is 32.
+     Make sure you understand :ref:`the meaning of periods <term-period>`.
+     The default value is 32, which is below the actual minimum of most devices, and will therefore likely be larger in practice.
    * *device* - the name of the PCM device that should be used (for example a value from the output of :func:`pcms`).
 The default value is ``'default'``.